MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-using-cryptencryptmessage-and-cryptdecryptmessage.md

 ---
-Description: 'Shows the relationship between those function parameters that point to structures or arrays and their initialized data.' ms.assetid: 'b1ad0f13-fb4d-421f-b054-a99c8ad9c83a'
+Description: Shows the relationship between those function parameters that point to structures or arrays and their initialized data. ms.assetid: b1ad0f13-fb4d-421f-b054-a99c8ad9c83a
-title: 'Example C Program: Using CryptEncryptMessage and CryptDecryptMessage'
+title: Example C Program Using CryptEncryptMessage and CryptDecryptMessage ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Example C Program: Using CryptEncryptMessage and CryptDecryptMessage

-[**CryptEncryptMessage**](cryptencryptmessage.md) is the only function call necessary to accomplish all of the tasks listed in [Encrypting a Message](security.encrypting_a_message).
+[**CryptEncryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptencryptmessage?branch=master) is the only function call necessary to accomplish all of the tasks listed in [Encrypting a Message](security.encrypting_a_message).
 Initialization of data structures is necessary.
 The following illustration shows the relationship between those function parameters that point to structures or arrays and their initialized data.
-This example also decrypts the message using [**CryptDecryptMessage**](cryptdecryptmessage.md).
+This example also decrypts the message using [**CryptDecryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptdecryptmessage?branch=master).

 ![initialization map for a call to cryptencryptmessage](images/crypenc.png)